hervenicol/docker-plugin-cinder/README.md

 ### Machine ID

-This plugins expects `/etc/machine-id` to be the OpenStack compute instance UUID which seems to be the case when booting cloud images with KVM.
-Otherwise configure `machineID` in the configuration file.
+Original plugin was relying on `/etc/machine-id`.
+This version does not.
+Instead, it serches in Openstack servers list, based on the machine's hostname.
+But you can force your server's ID with `machineID` in the configuration file.

 ### Attaching volumes